romin-ebrahimi/optimal-trades/README.md

 optimizing trading systems.

 ### Concept

-**Given:**
-$X$ input matrix of covariates
+$X$ = input matrix of covariates <br>
-$y$ target labels where $y \in \{short, long, closed\}$
+$y$ = target labels where $y \in \{0,1,2\} <br>
-$F$ TODO: check literature for representation of classification network mapping y|X
+$f$ = model approximating $P(y|X)$ <br>

 Assume we have some matrix $X$ of covariates that contain predictive information.
 The goal is to create a model that exploits this information to systematically place trades.
-Trading can be described using a three class sample space directly mapping to the three trading states: short, long, and closed.
-The labels $y$ representing these three states can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
-Optimizing the model and target labels while conditioning on the inputs
+Trading can be described using a three class sample space directly mapping to the three trading states of "short", "long", and "closed".
+The labels
+$y$ representing these three states can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
+Optimizing the model and target labels while conditioning on the inputs can be done using a nontrivial version of Kadane's algorithm that accounts for trade frictions and "risk".
+Trade frictions consist of expected transaction costs and slippage.

+Given some risk constraint $k$ and expected trading frictions, the algorithm maximizes risk adjusted returns.
+The optimal solution for $y$ given by $y_k$ can change depending on this chosen risk constraint.
+For each solution $y_k$, a model
+$f$ can be fitted to approximate the probabilistic relationship between $X$ and
+$y_k$.
+Then the estimated probabilies $P(y_k|X)$ can be used to evaluate the expected performance using time series cross validation.

 TODO: If volume time is used, then volume could be a proxy for risk exposure, maximizing risk adjusted returns is difficult.
 Taking the log makes the two components additive with a parameter for risk aversion.
+What is the risk constraint?

 ### Algorithm
 Actual algorithm for solving this is a slightly more involved version of Kadane's